- Application Process

 For Graduate Admission, SHSU requires an undergraduate GPA from the baccalaureate-granting institution of 2.5 (on a 4.0 point scale) or a GPA of at least 2.8 from the last 60 hours of courses taken at the baccalaureate degree-granting institution.
 Only the hours received at the baccalaureate degree-granting institution may be used to calculate for the 2.8 GPA requirement admission option.
-The minimum GPA may be waived for programs in certain circumstances, please contact the program department for additional information.
+The minimum GPA may be waived for programs in certain circumstances, please contact the program department/school for additional information.

 Admission to graduate studies at Sam Houston State University and any of its sponsored programs is open to qualified individuals without regard to race, color, national origin, religion, gender, disability, or age.